pepfar-datim/mAtches/documentation/docs/technical/technical-resources.md

 - Constant values to individual Questionnaire items (e.g. ‘ABC123’ is the ‘Facility ID’ for all data values being submitted by use of this map).
 - Proprietary definitions to expected values from a ValueSet (e.g. ValueSet expects ‘Female’, but proprietary data uses ‘F’).

-More detail on these resources is available (TO MOVE) [here](https://github.com/pepfar-datim/mAtches/wiki/Explanation-of-mAtches-Mapping).
+More detail on mAtches map format is available [here](/docs/technical/technical-map-file).